If you’re looking to move to a small town or already live in one and are looking for business ideas to start, this list is for you.

 A hair salon is a must-have business in any town.
 Not only can you offer haircuts and coloring services to the locals, but you can also provide a few services like manicures and pedicures.

-Make sure the atmosphere of your salon is inviting and comfortable so that customers feel relaxed when they come in for their appointment.
+Make sure the atmosphere of your salon is inviting and comfortable so that customers feel relaxed when they come in for their appointments.

 25. Grocery Store